 motif_pc > [0, 6, 11, 9, 0, 11] piano_pc > [7, 1, 6, 4, 7, 6] for x in piano_pc: print((x + 5) % 12) > 0 > 6 > 11 > 9 > 0 > 11

 Or more succinctly:

-- What value n for the transposition operation Tn transforms the violin melody into the harp melody?
-What is significant about the relationship between this number and the 9 in T9 discussed above?
+- What value n for the transposition operation Tn transforms the original motif into the piano’s statement (i.e. the reverse operation)?
+What is significant about the relationship between this number and the 5 in T5 discussed above?

 - What generic Python functions above can be replaced with equivalents from the music21 post-tonal toolkit?

-- Are subsequent statements of the same idea in the Berg Concerto also related by transposition?
+- Are other statements of the same idea in Bauer’s Sonata also related by transposition?
 If so, how do they compare?

 For more on this topic, see the Open Music Theory entry.